cyberangel22k/FUGU-ARDUINO-MPPT-FIRMWARE/README.md

 * set ADS1115 as default parameter (ADS1115 is actually cheaper now and easier to buy than ADS1015) NOTE: Change the values if you are using ADS1015

-* can still work with the latest blynk (you need to create your own widgets in blynk console)
+* can still work with the latest Blynk.
+Blynk Legacy is dead. (you need to create your own widgets in blynk console)

 * added reconnect function for wifi and blynk when device gets offline